LinkedInLearning/unlocking-angular-performance-optimization-6033179/README.md

 This is the repository for the LinkedIn Learning course `Unlocking Angular: Performance Optimization`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+In today’s fast-paced digital world, even milliseconds can make the difference between user engagement and abandonment.
+This course is designed for senior engineers tasked with delivering blazing-fast, highly scalable applications under relentless pressure.
+Here, Derek Peruo—a senior technical lead for large-scale Angular and Ionic projects—dives deep into Angular’s internals, unveiling advanced techniques like optimizing change detection, isolating injectors, and leveraging Angular Refs to eliminate performance bottlenecks.
+If you're looking to gain a competitive edge by maximizing every aspect of your Angular app’s performance, this course is your roadmap to significantly leveling up your efficiency.
+Don't just meet user expectations—exceed them.

 ## Links to More Info

 ### Introduction